 When it comes down to it, choosing the right home for your family and finding availability for your family’s ideal dates is the most important part of planning.
 By waiting until the last minute, you might save a few dollars but you’re also taking a huge risk that there won’t be anything available that meets your needs.
 You can always find ways to save on other aspects of your vacation without risking the most important part – somewhere to stay!
 Be sure to look for coupons for local activities and attractions in our Beacon guide!

-All cottages provide the following for at least the maximum occupancy the home allows: blankets, pillows, mattress pads, bedspreads, vacuum cleaner, plunger, mop, broom and a dust pan.
+All cottages provide the following for at least the maximum occupancy the home allows:

-- Camera (make sure you submit your photos in our annual Photo Contest!)
+-Camera (Make sure you submit your photos in our annual Photo Contest!)

-- Baby equipment (if property does not offer, based on online information)
+-Baby Equipment (If property does not offer based on online information)

-Our island has been praised by USA Today, The Wall Street Journal and the Washington Post for providing a vacation getaway that affords an atmosphere that embraces every member of the family.
+Our island has been praised by USA Today, The Wall Street Journal, and The Washington Post for providing a vacation getaway that affords an atmosphere that embraces every member of the family.
 Whatever your needs, they can be met here with several options.

 Accessing the beach

-The town will provide, at no charge, all-terrain wheelchairs on a first come, first served basis.
-A community Center with a gym, exercise room and aerobics class is available for a small daily fee.
+The town will provide, at no charge, all-terrain wheelchairs on a first-come, first-served basis.
+A community center with a gym, exercise room, and aerobics class is available for a small daily fee.
 Many beach access ramps can accommodate wheelchairs, but some do not extend all the way to the sand.
 All state and national parks are handicap accessible, but not all are completely negotiable by wheelchair.
-At the east end of the island the 3d Street Park furnishes ten parking spaces in addition to a handicap accessible ramp.
+At the east end of the island, the 3d Street Park furnishes ten parking spaces in addition to a handicap accessible ramp.
 Bluewater Drive and Seagull Drive each have single parking spaces.
-At the other end of the island Ocean Oaks has a single parking space as well as Randy’s Way, a handicap accessible ramp.
+At the other end of the island, Ocean Oaks has a single parking space as well as Randy’s Way, a handicap accessible ramp.
 Wyndtree Lane has a single parking space and Channel Drive has three parking spaces available.
 These parking spaces may be used with handicap license plates or placards.
 The fine for violating the use of these spots is a fine of $100.

 Finding a vacation spot

 None of our homes are ADA compliant, and none are specifically marketed for handicap accessibility.
 But depending on your needs, we can suggest properties that have a variety of features that will make your stay more comfortable.
-Some of these features may include: Ground level entry, elevator access to all floors, single story layout or bathroom modifications such as grab bars, lowered sinks or roll-in showers.
+Some of these features may include Ground level entry, elevator access to all floors, single-story layout, or bathroom modifications such as grab bars, lowered sinks, or roll-in showers.
 We recommend speaking with a Vacation Planner directly for help in planning a trip where specific accommodations are needed.

 WHAT TO EXPECT WHEN YOU ARRIVE